 Estrogen:

-In the luteal phase, its relative decrease occurs, which affects:
+During the luteal phase, there is a relative decrease in estrogen, which affects:

 Matrix metalloproteinases (MMPs) are responsible for the breakdown of collagen and elastin.